lups-tech/talenthubBE/README.md

 ~~Authorization and Authentication - to allow for multiple companies to use the product, with their own private lists of developers (user authorization and authentication is now in place with third party log-in via google, as well as email and password).~~(Now added)
 ~~The ability to save jobs to your account, to allow for ease of access to those details during hiring processes, or should a developer become available.~~(Now added)
-~~Easier editing of existing developers.~~(Now added)
-- Potential for a "process" entity is being discussed, that would allow for tracking of active recruitment processes.
-Implementation of this is currently being agreed upon.
+~~Easier editing of existing developers.~~(Now added) ~~- Potential for a "process" entity is being discussed, that would allow for tracking of active recruitment processes.
+Implementation of this is currently being agreed upon.~~(Now added)